What is IgA?

 Patients with selective IgA deficiency may be asymptomatic, mildly ill, or seriously ill (25–50%).
 Their presentations fall into three broad categories:

 - Frequent infections.
-These can include sinusitis, bronchitis, pneumonia, otitis media, and bronchiectasis secondary to multiple respiratory infections, oral infections and conjunctivitis.
+These can include sinusitis, bronchitis, pneumonia, otitis media, bronchiectasis secondary to multiple respiratory infections, oral infections and conjunctivitis.
 They may also present with gastrointestinal conditions such as ulcerative colitis, Crohn disease and chronic diarrhoea.

 - Allergies and asthma.
 10–15% of patients with selective IgA deficiency will also present with a broad range of allergies and/or otherwise unexplained asthma.